-Currently, there’s no approved vaccine yet to combat this deadly disease nor approved treatments available only test trials like the chloroquine and hydroxychloroquine drugs.
+Currently, there’s no approved vaccine yet to combat this deadly disease nor approved treatments available only test trials like the hydroxychloroquine and ivermectin drugs.
 However, these two drugs promise a very encouraging results against the coronavirus disease and are now gone through the approval process.
 With that in mind, there are ways that you can exactly do to avoid contracting the coronavirus disease or passing this dangerous disease to others.

 Ways to stay well during this outbreak

 - Save your fist bumps, handshakes and high five for another day.